NBDZ/dbnorm/README.md

 then Browse to the tar.gz file.
 ```
 ## Instructions
 In this section, we briefly introduce and explain the functions implemented in the *dbnorm* with the expected outcome.
 Data to be uploaded must be normalized and scaled on the log2 to account for the high abundance features (variables) by which technical heterogeneity might be overlooked.
-The input data must be in csv format with the independent experiments in the rows and the features (variables) in the columns, with the `batch` levels considered in the first column.
+The input data must be in .csv format with the independent experiments in the rows and the features (variables) in the columns, with the `batch` levels considered in the first column.

 ##### *Upload your data ana call the package;*